James K. Polk: Democratic nomination

-When the convention adjourned after the seventh ballot, Pillow, who had been waiting for an opportunity to press Polk's name, conferred with George Bancroft of Massachusetts, a politician and historian who was a longtime Polk correspondent, and who had planned to nominate Polk for vice president.
-Bancroft had supported Van Buren's candidacy and was willing to see New York Senator Silas Wright head the ticket, but Wright would not consider taking a nomination that Van Buren wanted.
+When the convention adjourned after the seventh ballot, Pillow, who had been waiting for an opportunity to press Polk's name, conferred with George Bancroft of Massachusetts, a politician and historian and longtime Polk correspondent, who had planned to nominate Polk for vice president.
+Bancroft had supported Van Buren's candidacy and was willing to see New York Senator Silas Wright head the ticket, but as a Van Buren loyalist, Wright would not consent.
 Pillow and Bancroft decided if Polk were nominated for president, Wright might accept the second spot.
 Before the eighth ballot, former Attorney General Benjamin F. Butler, head of the New York delegation, read a pre-written letter from Van Buren to be used if he could not be nominated, withdrawing in Wright's favor.
 But Wright (who was in Washington) had also entrusted a pre-written letter to a supporter, in which he refused to be considered as a presidential candidate, and stated in the letter that he agreed with Van Buren's position on Texas.
 Had Wright's letter not been read he most likely would have been nominated, but without him, Butler began to rally Van Buren supporters for Polk as the best possible candidate, and Bancroft placed Polk's name before the convention.
 On the eighth ballot, Polk received only 44 votes to Cass's 114 and Van Buren's 104, but the deadlock showed signs of breaking.
 Butler formally withdrew Van Buren's name, many delegations declared for the Tennessean, and on the ninth ballot, Polk received 233 ballots to Cass's 29, making him the Democratic nominee for president.
 The nomination was then made unanimous.

-This left the question of the vice-presidential candidate.
-Butler urged Wright's nomination, and the convention agreed to this, with only some Georgia delegates dissenting.
-As the convention waited, word of Wright's nomination was sent to him in Washington via telegraph.
-Having by proxy declined an almost certain presidential nomination, Wright would not accept the second place.
-Senator Robert J. Walker of Mississippi, a close Polk ally, suggested former senator George M. Dallas of Pennsylvania.
-Dallas was acceptable enough to all factions and gained the vice-presidential nomination on the next ballot.
+The convention then considered the vice-presidential nomination.
+Butler advocated for Wright, and the convention agreed, with only four Georgia delegates dissenting.
+Word of Wright's nomination was sent to him in Washington via telegraph.
+Having declined by proxy an almost certain presidential nomination, Wright also refused the vice-presidential nomination.
+Senator Robert J. Walker of Mississippi, a close Polk ally, then suggested former senator George M. Dallas of Pennsylvania.
+Dallas was acceptable enough to all factions and gained the nomination on the third ballot.
 The delegates passed a platform and adjourned on May 30.